-The Health Services Department offers primary health care, free of charge, for all students.
-Among the services provided are medical consultation, dental care, emergency and short-stay recuperation care, ambulance services, clinical laboratory tests, psychology service, counseling on addiction, health education program and coordination and referrals to off-campus health providers for students under the University health insurance plan or personal health insurance.
-Family Planning services are offered for a nominal cost to all members of the university community.
+The Health Services Department offers primary health care, free of charge to all UPRM students.
+Services provided include medical consultation, dental care, emergency and short-stay recuperation care, ambulance services, clinical laboratory tests, psychological services, counseling on addiction, health education and coordination of referrals to off-campus health providers for students under the University health insurance plan or personal health insurance.

+Family Planning Services are offered for a nominal cost to all members of the university community.
 These services are classified in two areas: preventive medicine with emphasis on primary and secondary prevention and therapeutic medicine.
 Services are offered during regular working hours, except ambulance transportation service, which is provided on a twenty-four hour daily basis.

-Medical consultation and emergency services are offered by general physicians and professional nurses.
-These services are offered from 7:00am to 9:00pm, Monday to Thursday and from 7:00am to 4:30pm Friday.
+Medical consultation and emergency services are offered by general physicians and professional nurses from 7:30A.M. to 8:00P.M., Monday through Thursday and from 7:30A.M. to 4:30P.M. on Fridays.
 A clinical laboratory complements these services during regular working hours.

-Dental services are offered to students by appointments.
+Dental services are offered to students with previous appointment.
 Services include oral examinations, X-rays, prophylactic treatment, control of infections and cavities, and orientation on dental hygiene.
-Senior year students of the School of Dentistry of the University of Puerto Rico also provide primary dental care under the supervision of our dentists.
+Seniors from the School of Dentistry of the University of Puerto Rico also provide primary dental care under the supervision of UPRM dentists.

-All students entering the University for the first time are required to complete and submit a medical history form that includes a complete physical examination and laboratory tests.
-Evidence of immunizations is also required and failure to comply will result in a medical hold on registration.
+All students entering UPRM for the first time are required to complete and submit a medical history form that includes a complete physical examination and laboratory tests.
+Evidence of immunizations is also required.
+Failure to comply with these requirements will result in a medical hold at registration time.

-The University, through a private company, offers the students an insurance health plan in order to provide a more comprehensive health coverage.
-The plan is required, unless the student provides evidence of other health insurance coverage.
-Among the services covered by the university plan are referrals to specialists, X-rays and laboratory tests recommended by physicians, hospital emergency room care, hospitalization, surgical procedures, prescription medicines, and maternity services that include prenatal and postnatal care.
+In order to provide a more comprehensive health coverage, UPRM, through a private company, offers students a health insurance plan.
+Unless a student provides evidence of another health insurance coverage, the plan is required for all students.
+Services covered by the university plan include referrals to specialists, X-rays and laboratory tests.

+recommended by physicians, hospital emergency room care, hospitalization, surgical procedures, prescription medicines, and maternity services which include prenatal and postnatal care.

-Psychological services are also part of the services offered.
-This includes psychotherapy, crisis intervention, group therapy and consultation to other health departmental professionals.
+Psychological services include psychotherapy, crisis intervention, group therapy and consultation with other health departmental professionals.
 Workshops on various mental health topics are also available.

-Preventive medicine pursues the prevention, detection, screening and control of medical conditions among students that may need immediate attention, observation or special care.
-Through a Health Promotion and Prevention Program, individual and group orientations are offered.
-Some of the areas covered are: nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling and referral.
-Secondary prevention for chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also included in the program.
-A resource library with books and printed educational and information material is available to the community.
+Preventive medicine pursues the prevention, detection, screening and control of medical conditions among students who may need immediate attention, observation or special care.

+Through the Health Promotion and Prevention Program, individual and group orientations are offered.
+Some of the areas covered include: nutrition, sexual health, eating disorders, alcoholism, and other drug abuse prevention, counseling and referral, secondary prevention for chronic illnesses such as heart diseases, diabetes, asthma and epilepsy, promotion of healthy lifestyles and health maintenance are also included in the program.
+A health education resource library is available to the community.

-A Title X Family Planning Program offering comprehensive sexual and reproductive health is available to all members of the university community.
-This program offers evaluation and medical consultation, health and sexual health education, guidance in reference to abstinence, natural family planning, referrals, PAP smears tests and others tests for sexually transmitted diseases such as Clamidia and HIV, as well as education and availability of anticonceptive methods.
-A gynecologist specialist physician is part of this program.
+Title X Family Planning Program offers comprehensive sexual and reproductive health information to the university community.
+This program offers evaluation and medical consultation, health and sexual health education, guidance with reference to abstinence, natural family planning, referrals, PAP smear tests and tests for sexually transmitted diseases such as chlamydia and HIV.
+A gynecologist participates in this program.

-A Stress Management Center offers services to all the university community by previous appointment.
-This center specialized in teaching techniques such as music therapy, visualization and direct relaxation.
-The psychologist coordinates this service.
-The Center is a practice center for psychology students from the Social Science Department.
+The Stress Management Center services are available to the entire to UPRM community.
+It specializes in teaching techniques such as music therapy, visualization and direct relaxation.
+The Center is a practice center for psychology students from the Social Sciences Department.
+Appointments are required.

-A Traffic Safety Project sponsored by the Puerto Rico Traffic Safety Commission offers educational and promotional activities establishing traffic safety as part of a healthy way of life among all members of the community.

-The department sponsored three students' organizations that advocate healthy lifestyles among theirs peers.
+The Traffic Safety Project sponsored by the Puerto Rico Traffic Safety Commission offers educational and promotional activities which promote traffic safety.
+The department sponsors three student organizations which advocate healthy lifestyles.